Fraunhofer-AISEC/qml-playground/README.md

 # Quantum Machine Learning Playground

-The **Quantum Machine Learning (QML) Playground** is an interactive web application designed to visualize the inner workings of quantum machine learning models in an intuitive and educational manner.
-Inspired by classical tools like TensorFlow Playground, it focuses on parameterized quantum circuits (PQCs) and particularly the *data re-uploading universal quantum classifier*, offering visual metaphors like Bloch spheres and the novel Q-simplex for interpreting quantum state evolution.
+The **Quantum Machine Learning (QML) Playground** is an interactive web application designed to visualize and explore the inner workings of quantum machine learning models in an intuitive and educational way.
+Inspired by classical tools like TensorFlow Playground, it focuses on parameterized quantum circuits (PQCs) — particularly the *data re-uploading universal quantum classifier* — and introduces visual metaphors such as Bloch spheres and the **Q-simplex** to interpret quantum state evolution.

+Now extended beyond classification, the playground also supports **regression tasks**, **uncertainty quantification**, and **regularization techniques**, enabling deeper exploration of quantum model performance and generalization.

-This playground is ideal for learners, educators, and researchers who want to explore QML models without deep expertise in quantum computing hardware or simulation backends.
+This playground is ideal for learners, educators, and researchers who want to explore QML models without requiring deep expertise in quantum hardware or simulators.

 ---

 ## 🌐 Live Demo

 <p align="center">
   <img src="QMLPG_GUI.png" alt="Screenshot of the QML Playground" width="700"/>
 </p>

 Explore the QML Playground directly in your browser:

 👉 **[Try the Live Demo](https://websites.fraunhofer.de/qml-playground/)**

-No installation required.
-Perfect for quick experimentation, education, and outreach.
+No installation required — perfect for quick experimentation, education, and outreach.

 ---

-## 🧠 How the Quantum Classifier Works
+## 🧠 How the Quantum Model Works

-The playground demonstrates the **data re-uploading quantum classifier**, a variational quantum algorithm introduced by Pérez-Salinas et al. ([Quantum, 2020](https://quantum-journal.org/papers/q-2020-02-06-226/)).
-This architecture repeatedly embeds classical features into quantum states using trainable quantum gates — mimicking the depth and expressivity of classical neural networks.
+The playground demonstrates the **data re-uploading variational quantum model**, a flexible architecture introduced by Pérez-Salinas et al. ([Quantum, 2020](https://quantum-journal.org/papers/q-2020-02-06-226/)).
+This architecture repeatedly embeds classical features into quantum states using trainable gates, mimicking the depth and expressivity of classical neural networks.

+Originally designed for classification, it now also supports **quantum regression**, expanding its educational and research potential.

-This classifier was chosen because its structure:
+This model was chosen because it is:

-- Closely resembles other commonly used **variational quantum circuit (VQC)** architectures
+* Structurally similar to common **variational quantum circuit (VQC)** architectures
-- Is **simple enough to visualize intuitively**
+* **Simple enough to visualize** intuitively
-- Is **powerful enough to be universal**, meaning it can approximate any function in principle (akin to the universal approximation theorem in classical ML)
+* **Powerful enough to be universal**, capable of approximating any function in principle

-This makes it the ideal model for educational purposes and for understanding how quantum learning systems process information at the level of quantum state evolution.
+* Flexible enough to illustrate **training dynamics**, **regularization effects**, and **uncertainty estimates** for regression tasks

 ---

 ## ✨ Features

+### 🧩 Core Functionality

 * 🧠 **Real-time QML model training and visualization**
-* 🌐 **Visual Metaphors for Data and State Visualization**
+* 🌐 **Visual Metaphors for Data and Quantum State Evolution**
-  * Bloch Sphere for single-qubit dynamics
+  * Bloch Sphere for single-qubit state dynamics
-  * Q-Simplex for entanglement and multi-qubit visualization
+  * Q-Simplex for multi-qubit and entanglement visualization
 * 🔍 **Layer-by-Layer Quantum Circuit Analysis**
-* 📉 **Interactive Performance Metrics**
+* 📊 **Interactive Performance Metrics and Learning Curves**
-* 🎯 **Decision Boundary Visualizations**
+* 🎯 **Decision Boundary Visualizations (for classification)**
-* 🧪 **Flexible Dataset and Hyperparameter Controls**
+* 🧪 **Flexible Dataset Generation and Hyperparameter Controls**

+### 📈 New in the Latest Version

+* 🔢 **Regression Task Support** – Go beyond classification to predict continuous target values using quantum circuits
+* ⚖️ **Regularization Options** – Add L1/L2 penalties to study overfitting and model smoothness
+* 🌫️ **Uncertainty Quantification (for Regression)** – Visualize predictive uncertainty through sampling-based variance estimation, highlighting how model confidence varies across the input space

+### 🐳 Deployment & Accessibility

+* 💻 **Browser-Based Interface** – Explore directly in your browser, no installation needed
-* 🐳 **Docker Support for Deployment**
+* 🐳 **Docker Support for Easy Deployment**
+* 📦 **Lightweight and Educational by Design**

 ---

 ## 🔧 Requirements

 * Python 3.11+
 * Virtual environment (virtualenv)
 * Required Python packages listed in `requirements.txt`
 * Docker and Docker Compose (optional)

 ---